-Corporate and Social Responsibility Environmental
+Corporate and Social Responsibility Environmental, Social and Governance

 The Group invests in wind farms and the environmental benefits of renewable energy are widely known.

-The Group's Environmental, Social and Governance policy outlines the Group's approach to responsible investing, as well as the environmental standards which it aims to meet.
+The Group relies on the Investment Manager to apply appropriate Environmental, Social and Governance policies to the investments the Group makes.
+The policies in place at the Investment Manager outline the Group's approach to responsible investing, as well as the environmental standards which it aims to meet.
 Responsible investing principles have been applied to each of the investments made.